 Assoc Professor Helen Meekosha 2014 – present

 Helen Meekosha is an Associate Professor in the School of Social Science at the University of New South Wales.
 She is currently one of three Chief Investigators on a research project examining the nexus between Disability and Rural Australia.
 Her work in Disability Studies has broken new ground in setting disability in a context of globalisation, in particular arguing the case for an examination of global North/ South relations that affect the incidence and production of disability.

 Helen has been involved in Women with Disabilities Australia since its inception.
 Her work has always been located in activist politics of policy change and the implementation of human rights.

 “Over the years I’ve seen Touching Base demonstrate a remarkable capacity to make progress with issues that many people in the community have difficulty coming to terms with.
 Touching Base serves as a role model to other organisations that need to improve the way they support the sexual rights of people with disabilities, regardless of their gender or sexual orientation.”
 Assoc Prof Helen Meekosha – Feb 2014

-Peter Woods is Ambassador for United Cities and Local Governments (Asia Pacific) and was formerly President and then Secretary General of the Asia Pacific region and Vice President of the World body.
+Peter Woods was Ambassador for United Cities and Local Governments (Asia Pacific) and formerly President and then Secretary General of the Asia Pacific region and Vice President of the World body.